 The figures are staggering.
 This year alone the number of retail stores closing in the US is in the thousands.
-In the three and a half thousand to be exact and counting.
+Three and a half thousand to be exact and counting.
 That number does not reflect smaller family-owned operations and is comprised only from established brand names.
 Not necessarily the beginning of the end for brick and mortar locations but most certainly a time for introspect.
 Looking at the year ahead and getting serious about e-commerce is the only way the stats above are going to improve.
 That includes every industry from virtual reality and fashion apparel to groceries and pet products.

 The ease of buying something online at a lower cost by just comparing prices has helped facilitate the rise of sites like Amazon and Alibaba.
 Add to this equation the costs associated with operating in the real world along with the market sentiment, nobody wants to pay full price anymore even if he can afford to.
 In major metropolitan areas, this is starting to become more obvious as people walk by empty storefronts also affected by property costs and the end of easy credit.